 – “Dad, look!
 The clouds are running with us!”

-The couple couldn’t resist and said to the old man:
+The couple couldn’t resist and, while giggling, said to the old man, in a condescending manner:

 -“Why don’t you take your son to a good doctor?”